What Are Exchange Traded Funds (ETFs) in India?

 5. Smart Beta ETFs

-Smart Beta ETFs are funds that track many weighting methods to create portfolios, compared to the traditional cap-weighted indexes.
-They are a blend of active and passive investing that changes technical or fundamental aspects such as value, size, volatility, and momentum.
+Smart Beta ETFs are funds that use alternative weighting methods to create portfolios, compared to the traditional cap-weighted indexes.
+They adjust the portfolio mix based on factors such as value, size, volatility, and momentum.

 Examples of Smart Beta funds are ICICI Prudential Nifty Low Vol 30 ETF and Nippon India ETF NV20.